openshift-labs/lab-kafka-operator/workshop/content/exercises/01-operator-prerequisites.md

 oc auth can-i create kafkas.kafka.strimzi.io
 ```

+Where the response is `yes`, you are good to go and have the appropriate role access.

 In this workshop environment, you can see the full list of Kafka CRDs (resources) you can work with, and the actions (verbs) you can take, by running:

 ```execute